multiscale/muscle3/docs/source/current_status.rst

 ==============

-The current release includes most of the necessary features to run multiscale simulations in both non-distributed and distributed mode, in Python 3 and C++.
-This makes this release suitable for prototyping and learning to work with MUSCLE 3 and multiscale modeling in general, and for production work using Python and C++ models.
+The current release includes most of the necessary features to run multiscale simulations in both non-distributed and distributed mode, in Python 3, C++ and Fortran.
+This makes this release suitable for prototyping and learning to work with MUSCLE 3 and multiscale modeling in general, and for production work using Python, C++ and Fortran models.

 In particular, MUSCLE 3 currently provides the following features: